-A teletrial allows a clinician at a larger centre (primary site) to enrol, consent and treat patients on clinical trials in collaboration with smaller regional and rural centres (satellite sites), allowing patients to participate closer to home.
+A teletrial allows a clinician at a larger centre (primary site) to enrol, consent and treat patients on clinical trials in partnership with smaller regional and rural centres (satellite sites), allowing patients to participate closer to home.
 This group of sites operating under the teletrial model is called a teletrial cluster.

 Developing a framework for Victoria